 However, we can explicitly code other behaviors.
 Some examples follow.

-Specialization of inherited definitions: the new definition uses the
+Specialization of inherited definitions: the new definition calls the

 in the new definition.
 For example, assume a